WELCOME to the Children & Families First Job Opportunities page! We're excited you're here because our family is growing!

 The Family Assessment Intervention and Response Program involves community-based case work with families referred by child welfare to assess for safety and provide resources to children and their families.

 Investigate all allegations of child abuse, dependency, and neglect.
-Monitor and assess the safety and welling of all the children in the home.
-Refer Family to community-based services if warranted.
+Monitor and assess the safety and well being of all the children in the home.
+Refer family to community-based services if warranted.
 Adhere to fidelity of program model, principles and practices.
 Maintain an assigned caseload.
 Maintain timely documentation in agency database system (ie. assessments, service plans, safety plans, case notes, discharge plans) and other required records in accordance with agency, state accreditation, and other requirements, policies, and procedures.
-Ability to work flexible hours, including some evenings, required.
+Ability to work flexible hours, including evenings, required.
 Must have strong written and oral communication skills and a strong working knowledge of computers and applications.
 Travel primarily within the county/counties assigned, but some statewide travel is required as needed.
 Must have valid driver’s license, which meets the requirements of the agency’s insurance carrier and reliable transportation.
 Bachelor’s Degree in Social Work, Counseling or related field, required.
-Two positions, one based in Wilmington, covering cases in New Castle County and another based in Georgetown, covering cases in Sussex County.
+Experience in child welfare, preferred.
+We have three positions available: one based in Wilmington, covering cases in New Castle County; one position based in Dover, covering cases in New Castle and Kent County; and one position based in Georgetown, covering cases in Kent & Sussex County.
+Full-time (37.5 hrs/week) with benefits.

 FUNCTIONAL FAMILY THERAPY